-South Dakota's Black Hills are a small and isolated mountain range set off from the Rocky Mountains and are the setting for numerous Black Hills ghost stories passed down through the generations.
-Home to the Lakota Sioux Indians for centuries, many of the local legends and lore revolve around regional Native American mysteries, the spirits of long-dead settlers, Gold Rush Days, sheriffs, and workmen.
+Ghost stories about South Dakota's Black Hills, a small and isolated mountain range within Black Hills National Forest, are scary accounts passed down through the generations.
+Home to the Lakota Sioux Indians for centuries, many of the local legends and ghost stories revolve around regional Native American mysteries, the spirits of long-dead settlers, Gold Rush Days, sheriffs, and workmen.

 Located in downtown Rapid City, the Alex Johnson Hotel is home to a few ghostly inhabitants, including that of the owner who apparently likes to stop the elevator from time to time.
 The haunted hotel also has a ghostly woman in white who roams the eighth floor and is believed to be a distraught bride who jumped to her death from that very floor in room 812 many years ago.
 Guests in 812 have reported windows opening on their own and a shower-steamed mirror message of "help me."
 Room 802 is also known for ghost activity.
 Phantom music, feeling of being choked, and pets reacting strangely have been reported by guests.